equilibria-xyz/perennial-v2-sdk-ts/README.md

 **Read-Only Usage**

-To initalize the package you'll need to specify three `env` variables:
+To initalize the SDK you'll need to specify the following arguments.

-- `RPC_URL_ARBITRUM`: A RPC url for Arbitrum which **must** support `eth_call`
+- `rpcUrl`: A RPC url for Arbitrum which **must** support `eth_call`
-- `GRAPH_URL_ARBITRUM`: A hosted subgraph url for the Perennial protocol.
+- `graphUrl`: A hosted subgraph url for the Perennial protocol.
 This argument is optional, but graph dependant read methods will throw an error if it is omitted.
   - You can find the Perennial subgraph repo [here](https://github.com/equilibria-xyz/perennial-v2-subgraph)
-- `PYTH_URL`: A url for Pyth
+- `pythUrl`: A url for Pyth

-Once you have these, you can initalize the SDK:

 ```javascript
 const RPC_URL = process.env.RPC_URL